 Gravel drains very well indeed.
-It’s inert and can be easily sterilized for re-used.
+It’s inert and can be easily sterilized for re-use.
 These two properties make it a popular hydroponic substrate for aquaponics and other hydroponic applications where drainage is important.

 Pumice is crushed volcanic stone.
-It it drains well and can be re-used.
-It has much better air filled porosity and it can actually retain water and nutrients on its own.
-Pumice is also cheap and is easy to sterilize and re-use.
+It drains well and can be re-used.
+It has much better air-filled porosity and it can actually retain water and nutrients on its own.
+Pumice is also cheap and easy to sterilize and reuse.

 Perlite is one of the most popular growing media – I know I enjoy using it.
 It’s a form of volcanic glass that’s super-heated until it puffs up like popcorn.
-It’s light and airy with an excellent air filled porosity.
-It also has a high Cation Exchange Capacity and holds water very well too.
+It’s light and airy with excellent air-filled porosity.
+It also has a high Cation Exchange (EC) Capacity and holds water very well too.
 As a type of glass it’s totally inert and pH neutral and with a bit of effort can be reused many times.

-On the downside it can be too light for some hydroponic systems.
+On the downside, it can be too light for some hydroponic systems.
 It can float about in your hydroponic nutrient solution and jam up filters and pumps.
-It’s dusty to work with when dry and send particles drifting through the air of your growing environment.
-But in general the benefits far outweigh the drawbacks.
+It’s dusty to work with when dry and sends particles drifting through the air of your growing environment.
+But in general, the benefits far outweigh the drawbacks.

 Like pebbles sand is very “what you see is what you get”.
 Sand is inert and does not break down.
 It’s cheap and universally available in many forms.

 Sand has been used in soilless growing for years but is falling out of favor.
-It’s easy to see why – has very low water holding capacity and is back-breaking to move when wet.
-It’s also very low in air filled porosity.
+It’s easy to see why – has a very low water-holding capacity and is back-breaking to move when wet.
+It’s also very low in air-filled porosity.

 Peat moss is one of the big superstars of the current fad for gardening.
-Peat moss is harvested from wild bogs then cleaned and dried for sale.
-It’s versatile and has an excellent water holding capacity, lots of air pockets and a reasonably good ability to hold nutrients.
+Peat moss is harvested from wild bogs and then cleaned and dried for sale.
+It’s versatile and has an excellent water-holding capacity, lots of air pockets and a reasonably good ability to hold nutrients.
 It’s also readily available and reasonably priced.